Graduate and Postdoctoral Studies

 Are you interested in participating in leading edge research and gaining research experience during the summer?

-The Faculty of Engineering is currently accepting applications for 2025 Undergraduate Summer Research Awards!
+The Faculty of Engineering is soon accepting applications for 2026 Undergraduate Summer Research Awards!

 Undergraduate summer research provide opportunities for undergraduate student to obtain research experience during the summer months (May-August), and stimulates research interests in the natural sciences and engineering fields.
 They also motivate and encourage students to pursue graduate studies in these fields.